edgedb/easy-edgedb/chapter10/index.md

 ```
 {
   (
-    'Number of cities: 5',
+    'Number of cities with population data: 5',
     'All cities have more than 50,000 people: false',
     'Total population: 4156229',
-    'Smallest and largest population: 9100, 3500000',
+    'Smallest/largest population: 9100, 3500000',
     'Average population: 831245.8',
-    'At least one city has more than 5 million people: false',
+    'Any cities with more than 5 million people? false',
     'Standard deviation: 1500876.8248',
   ),
 }